Laura Iñiguez, Content Manager at Hirebook

 Pub: December 22 2020

 .
-Upd: June 22 2021
+Upd: October 22 2021

-In the meantime, make sure that they’re properly entered in the system and to have their credentials ready for when they arrive.
+In the meantime, make sure that they’re properly entered into the system and to have their credentials ready for when they arrive.
 Set their space up ahead of time and, if possible, ask them what their preferences regarding equipment are, this will show your future employee that the company really cares about their comfort and wellbeing and they’ll start their job with high motivation.

 No matter if your company is large or small, when having a newcomer a lot of people in different departments won’t know or notice when a new employee joins the company.
 Maybe some people in other teams or departments will never collaborate with the new hire, but that doesn’t mean they shouldn’t know about each other.

 Sharing an announcement is a great practice that allows everyone to know who’s joining and what they’ll be doing.
-When you send the announcement, you must include their name, photo, position, maybe a couple of academic or work highlights and some fun facts that will help others to get familiar with the newbie.
+When you send the announcement, you must include their name, photo, position, maybe a couple of academic or work highlights, and some fun facts that will help others to get familiar with the newbie.
 Remember to copy your new employee in the chain, so everyone can welcome them.

 An experienced teammate can help your new employee understand better the importance of their tasks and can even take them around the facilities and introduce them to some other colleagues that they’ll be interacting with.
-Having a colleague assigned to help them is a huge relief for the new hire and it’s another opportunity to help them to bond easily with their team.
+Having a colleague assigned to help them is a huge relief for the new hire and it’s another opportunity to help them to bond easily with their team members.
 Check out our article “What Makes Good Teamwork?” in order to know more about how to instill collaboration among employees.

 You could even ask your current employees for ideas on what else to include in this manual, like what they would’ve wanted to know during their first few days at the company.

-When the onboarding process comes to an end, we usually let our newbies fly and be on their own as we move on to our next hires.
+When the employee onboarding program comes to an end, we usually let our new hires fly and be on their own as we move on to our next hires.
 Keep in mind that you’re the first person a new hire has contact with and the one they feel most comfortable with at the beginning.
 Even when you’re not their direct supervisor, one of the best practices we can recommend is to Check-In with your not-so-new hire after about 3 months in, and ask them how they’ve been doing and feeling their first few weeks, if there’s something they need help with or a problem they don’t feel comfortable discussing with their manager.

 By fostering an easy integration to the company, you’re making sure that your employees engage rapidly and that they’ll smoothly start performing their duties with almost no bumps in the road.
-Remember you chose your employee and the employee chose your for a reason, don’t let them down and they’ll surely won’t let you down.
+Remember you chose your employee and the employee chose you for a reason, don’t let them down and they’ll surely won’t let you down.